Arfa-Tazmeen/python-eda-loan-project/README.md

   Data dictionary explaining the meaning of each column.

 **Target Variable**
-- `TARGET = 0` → No payment difficulties
+- `TARGET = 0` → No payment difficulty
-- `TARGET = 1` → Payment difficulties (default)
+- `TARGET = 1` → Payment difficulty (default)

 ---

 ## Key Steps Performed

 ### 1. Data Understanding
-- Inspected dataset structure, size, and column definitions.
+- Explored dataset structure, feature types, and target variable.
-- Identified numerical and categorical features.

 ### 2. Missing Data Analysis
-- Calculated missing value counts and percentages for all columns.
-- Dropped columns with more than **40% missing values**.
+- Dropped columns with >40% missing values.
-- Applied **median imputation** for selected numerical variables (e.g., `AMT_ANNUITY`).
+- Applied median imputation for selected numeric features.
-- Handled special anomaly values (e.g., `DAYS_EMPLOYED = 365243`) by flagging and replacing with NaN.
+- Handled anomaly values (e.g., `DAYS_EMPLOYED = 365243`).

 ### 3. Outlier Detection
 - Used the **IQR (Interquartile Range) method** to identify outliers in key numerical variables.
 - Visualized outliers using boxplots.
-- Outliers were not removed, as they may represent genuine high-value clients.
+- Outliers were retained for analysis, as they may represent genuine high-value clients.

 ### 4. Target Imbalance Analysis
 - Identified strong class imbalance:
   - 0 (No default): 282,686 (~91.95%)
   - 1 (Default): 24,825 (~8.05%)
 - Imbalance ratio ≈ **11.4 : 1**
-- Visualized imbalance using bar plots with counts and percentages.
+- Visualized imbalance using bar plots.

-### 5. Univariate & Segmented Analysis
+### 5. Univariate Analysis
 - Analyzed distributions of numerical and categorical variables.
-- Compared feature distributions across default and non-default clients.
-- Observed higher default risk among:
-  - Lower-income applicants
-  - Younger applicants
-  - Higher loan-to-income ratios

-### 6. Previous Application Feature Engineering
-- Aggregated historical loan data per client:
-  - Number of previous applications
-  - Number of approvals and refusals
-  - Mean and maximum previous credit amounts
-- Merged engineered features with main application data.
+- Identified skewness, dominant categories, and potential outliers in the data.

+### 6.Segmented Analysis by TARGET
+- Key numerical features were analyzed separately for defaulters and non-defaulters.
+- Highlighted how borrower characteristics such as income, credit amount, and age differ between the two groups.

+### 7. Bivariate Analysis
+- Explored relationships between feature pairs and their link to default risk.
+Two key variable pairs were analyzed:
-- Found that repeated past refusals are linked to higher default risk.
+- **Income vs Credit:** High credit relative to income increases default risk.
+- **Employment vs Previous Applications:** Longer employment lowers risk, while multiple past refusals increase it.

-### 7. Correlation Analysis
+### 8. Correlation Analysis
 - Computed correlations separately for defaulters and non-defaulters.
 - Identified top correlated numeric feature pairs (excluding TARGET).
 - Observed more variability in correlations for defaulting clients.